L422Y/nuxt-example-define-model/README.md

-# Nuxt/Vue 3 defineModal Examples
+# Nuxt/Vue 3 defineModel Examples

-This is a set of demos for using Vue's defineModal with Nuxt
+This is a set of demos for using Vue's defineModel with Nuxt

 # Basic Example

-Basic implementation of globally shared 2-way binding using defineModal and useState
+Basic implementation of globally shared 2-way binding using defineModel and useState

 # Advanced Example